Eat in Hong Kong like a MasterChef

 Hong Kong Food History

 Home to some eight million people, Hong Kong is one of the most densely populated cities in the world.
-Its cuisine is an insight into its tumultuous history and longstanding significance as an economic hub and harbour.
+Its cuisine is an insight into its tumultuous history and long-standing significance as an economic hub and harbour.
 Hong Kong was largely populated by fishermen before it was colonised in 1841, after which it remained under British rule for 156 years.
 It was handed over to the People's Republic of China in 1997.
 China’s refugee crisis worsened following the Second World War, with immigrants flooding into Hong Kong to escape communism.
 Over the following decades, the city swelled on the tide of population increase, industrial development and globalisation.
 The working class needed to be fed, and fast.

 The cha chaan teng (茶餐廳), a diner-like “tea restaurant”, began to boom, cementing its popularity throughout the 1950s as an approachable alternative to high-end European restaurants.
 They remain popular, which is why you’ll see locals happily gorging themselves on thick French toast with peanut butter, pork chop rice with fried eggs and tomato sauce, and egg tarts with cups of yuanyang (a milky mix of tea and coffee).
-At the other end of the scale, Hong Kong’s well-travelled elite got a taste for European restaurants, leading to Cantonese chefs at international hotels modifying Western cuisine to suit the local palate, serving what became known as “Soy Sauce Western” food, with the white tablecloths to match.
+At the other end of the scale, Hong Kong’s well-travelled elite got a taste for European restaurants, leading to Cantonese chefs at international hotels modifying Western cuisine to suit the local palate, and serving what became known as “Soy Sauce Western” food, with the white tablecloths to match.

 As for street food culture, hawkers have largely shifted into permanent shops near major activity hubs.
 The roving street vendors of the past moved into open-air clusters of no-frills stalls, collectively known as dai pai dong.
 Their proliferation, alongside food safety concerns, led to a government crackdown, where sellers were assigned to permanent locations with non-transferrable licenses.
 Consequently, these types of eateries are increasingly difficult to find.